nasa/openmct/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Note: Please open the PR in draft form until you are ready for active review. -->
 Closes: <!--- Insert Issue Number(s) this PR addresses.
-Typing # will open a dropdown of recent issues. -->
+Start by typing # will open a dropdown of recent issues. -->

 ### Describe your changes:
 <!--- Describe your changes and add any comments about your approach either here or inline if code comments aren't added -->